 Vastu Shastra is the solution to all your life problems.

-However, many of the vastu principles in practice today carry an underlying assumption of plenty of land and generous space between constructed buildings.
-Vastu Shastra also does not consider technological advancements like layered glass panels, computational methods for energy and light modelling, artificial air purifiers, etc.
+However, many of the Vastu principles in practice today carry an underlying assumption of plenty of land and generous space between constructed buildings.
+Vastu Shastra also does not consider technological advancements like layered glass panels, computational methods for energy and light modeling, artificial air purifiers, etc.

 Modern times require a new Vastu Shastra, one based on the principles of climate science and psychology; concerned with the well-being of those who inhabit it as well as the Earth as a whole.